Your A to Z guide to the Google Analytics Individual Qualification (GAIQ) exam

 What happens if I fail the Google Analytics exam?

-If you fail the exam you won’t be able to resit the exam for 7 days.
-After the 7 days have passed you’ll be able to take the exam again.
-There is no penalty for failing the exam (other than the having to wait for your next attempt).
+It happens.
+If you do fail the exam, then you'll have to wait one day before you can retake the exam.
+After waiting, you'll be able to head back and take the exam again.
+And there is no penalty for failing the exam (other than the having to wait for your next attempt).

 How to study for the exam